 To keep that cultural ball rolling, the locals recommend adding the Collegiate Church of St. Nicholas to your itinerary.
 Founded in 1320, it’s the largest medieval parish church in the country.
 Its rich history supported by beautiful monuments and memorials have been a center of attraction for many centuries.
 Even such a prominent persona as Christopher Columbus visited the church in late 15th century.

-Banking is probably not your first priority when visiting Galway.
+Banking is probably not your first priority when visiting the city.
 Nevertheless, take time to visit Allied Irish Bank, located in Lynch’s Castle.
-Lynch family built the castle in 16th century to protect themselves from the raids of the chieftains of the 14 Tribes.
-Despite major renovations, the building is still recognized as one of the best examples of medieval fortified houses.
+The Lynch family built the castle in 16th century to protect themselves from the raids of the chieftains of the 14 Tribes.
+Despite some major renovations, the building is still recognized as one of the best examples of medieval fortified houses.

-While visiting the local pubs is one of the best things to do in the city for some visitors, others find the most beautiful places on the bank of the river.
-How can’t you do it?
-Fairy-take houses here also known as the Long Walk add unique look and Scandinavian vibes to the city.
+While visiting the local pubs is one of the best things to do in Galway for some visitors, others may long for the most beautiful places on the bank of the river.
+And why not?
+Fairy-take houses, also known as the Long Walk, add a unique look and Scandinavian vibe to the city.

 12. Check out Spanish Arch

-The Spanish Arch was built in 1584 and added to the city’s walls.
+The Spanish Arch was built in 1584 and eventually added to city’s walls.
 Its main function was to protect merchant ships at the nearby quay while they unloaded imported goods.
 The 1755 Lisbon earthquake partially destroyed the structure.
-Today it’s home to the Galway City Museum and place of gathering of buskers and drummers.
+Today, it’s home to the Galway City Museum and place of gathering for buskers and drummers.

-Fishery Watchtower Museum is a free museum educating its visitor about history of the local salmon industry.
-Fishing is certainly not the most interesting activity to do in the city for all its visitors and even locals.
-However, the views from this three-story structure make you reconsider you decision of visiting or not visiting the museum.
+The Fisheries Watchtower Museum is a free museum educating its visitors on history of the local salmon industry.
+Fishing is certainly not the most interesting activity to do in Galway for most of its visitors and even locals.
+Yet the views from this three-story structure make you reconsider you decision of visiting or not visiting the museum.